 How important is a job application email subject?
-When you are looking for a job, there can be a difference between getting an interview and stuck in a spam folder.
+When you are looking for a job, there can be a difference between getting an interview and being stuck in a spam folder.
 In fact, the job request application email subject is the most important because a poorly written job application email subject has a minimum chance to get noticed.
-This article will be discussing some tricks and techniques about job application email subject that should be opened.
+This article will be discussing some tricks and techniques for job application email subject that should be opened.

 Job application email subject – What to write